-The transportation sector is the largest contributor to greenhouse gas (GHG) emissions in Oregon.
+The transportation sector is the largest contributor to greenhouse gas emissions in Oregon.
 It is therefore a key focus of the state and region's greenhouse gas reduction efforts.

-The 2023 RTP update aims to meet climate targets that ensure the region helps Oregon reach its ambitious goals to cut transportation emissions.
+The 2023 RTP update aims to meet targets to reduce per capita vehicle miles traveled that are designed to help meet Oregon reach its ambitious goals to reduce greenhouse gas emissions (see chart on page 31).
 The RTP takes into account how significant changes like new tolls on the region's throughways and changing transit ridership patterns will affect progress toward these targets.
 This work builds on the region's Climate Smart Strategy, which establishes a toolkit of high- and medium-impact strategies to reduce regional greenhouse gas emissions.

-Climate Smart high- and moderate-impact climate pollution reduction strategies
+Climate Smart high- and moderate-impact greenhouse gas (GHG) reduction strategies